-The Freedom of Information Act 2000 (FoIA) reflects the government’s commitment to promote greater openness by public authorities.
-The purpose of the FoIA is to ensure that all public authorities, including the NHS are open and transparent, ensuring that more information about them is made readily available.
-To this end, the FoIA provides for public access to information held by public authorities (not personal information such as medical records).
+The Freedom of Information Act 2000 (FOIA) reflects the government’s commitment to promote greater openness by public authorities.
+The purpose of the FOIA is to ensure that all public authorities, including the NHS, are open and transparent, ensuring that more information about them is made readily available.
+To this end, the FOIA provides for public access to information held by public authorities (although not personal information such as medical records).

 You do not have to:

-Please note : If you wish to request a copy of your medical records , please do not use the FOIA email address.
-Your request can be directed to: CTT_Medrecordreq[email protected] or you contact the medical records department via: 01443 443443.
+Please note: If you wish to request a copy of your medical records, please do not use the FOI email address.
+Your request can be directed to [email protected], or you contact the medical records department via 01443 443443.

 Freedom of Information requests can be sent via: